What are outpatient services?

 - Will the facility communicate well with your doctor and provide the information you need in a timely manner?
 Can your doctor verify the accuracy of any tests you had?

 - Is the outpatient service center accredited by a national medical board or other recognized agency?
 You can find out by calling your state medical board or The Joint Commission.
-For more information, see the Quality of Outpatient Services section of this topic.

 - Is the facility clean, organized, comfortable, and private?
 You'll need to visit the facility to find out.
 You may want to ask the facility or others who have used the facility if the recovery room is well-staffed.
 Is there a waiting room for your family?